KiAlexander/AlexaPi/README.md

 ### Installation

-Boot your fresh Pi and login to a command prompt as root.
+Boot your fresh Pi and login to a command prompt as pi.

-Make sure you are in /root
+Make sure you are in /home/pi

 Clone this repo to the Pi
-`git clone --branch version1.2 https://github.com/maso27/AlexaPi.git`
-Run the setup script
+`git clone --branch snowboy https://github.com/maso27/AlexaPi.git` Run the setup script
-`./setup.sh`
+`sudo ./setup.sh`

 Follow instructions....

 Enjoy :)

-### Always-on monitoring

-If you select to install always-on monitoring, the system will re-spawn AlexaPi anytime it crashes.
-This is useful for a stand-alone device, but probably too heavy-handed if you want to use the Pi for anything else.

-To prevent the re-spawn from happening, add a file called "dont_start" into the /tmp directory: `touch /tmp/dont_start` This will kill prevent the script from creating a new instance of main.py, and a "kill" command will now truly kill the alexa program.  `rm /tmp/dont_start` will return to re-spawning.

-After a reboot, AlexaPi will be restarted and re-spawned as usual.

 ### Issues/Bugs etc.